kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - BUY:
   - 6x Adrenal Alacrity
   - 7x Adrenal Strength
-- End: -836 Credits
+- End: -726 Credits
 ```

-- Leave the shop so Gurney accosts you: 1,3,4
+- Leave the shop until Gurney accosts you: 1,3,4
 - *Stims: Alacrity **on Carth***
 - [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to move MC to the exit
 - Swap back to Carth and enter Upper City North
+  - We want to use Carth for most movement in the Upper and Lower Cities
 - After the load, QS/QL to fix party following AI
-- Enter the North Apartments
+- Enter the North Apartments as Carth
 - Activate Solo Mode
-- As MC, use Security to open the first apartment on the right
+- Swap to MC and use Security to open the first apartment on the right
-- Swap to Carth and run to the entrance of the second apartment on the left
+- Swap to Carth and run towards the entrance of the second apartment on the left
-- Swap to MC and talk to Largo: 1,2
+- When you hear the Security succeed, swap to MC and talk to Largo: 1,2
 - MC uses Critical Strike to kill Largo
 - Swap to Carth and activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS
 - [AMG Skip](<../Major Glitches/Anywhere Menu Glitch#skipping-cutscenes>) the Sarna cutscene via QS/QL